landscapegraph/landscape/README.md

 sudo yum install -y tmux git
 ```
 7. Clone this repository.
 IMPORTANT: Ensure the repository is cloned to the ec2-user home directory and that the name is unchanged. `~/Landscape`
 8. From `~\Landscape` run `bash runme.sh`.
+This script will prompt you for the following:
+   - Agree to the use of sudo commands
+   - Choose whether to run the `full` experiments (all datapoints) or `limited` experiments (fewer datapoints per experiments)
-This script will prompt you to agree to the use of sudo commands and to enter your aws secret key and default EC2 region (this should be the region in which the main node was created).
+   - Enter your aws secret key and default EC2 region (this should be the region in which the main node was created)